 Water conservation is the efficient use of water, while also avoiding waste.
 Water conservation is essential to ensure an adequate supply of fresh water today and into the future.
 Water is a finite resource and it is up to everyone to use water wisely.
 Conserving water is often as simple as making small changes.

-- Turn off water while shaving or brushing your teeth.
+Turn off the water while shaving or brushing your teeth.
 This saves up to 4 gallons per minute, or up to 200 gallons a week for a family of 4!

-- Wash only full loads of dishes, and select the appropriate water level or load size iption on the dishwasher.
+Wash only full loads of dishes, and select the appropriate water level or load size option on the dishwasher.

-- Do not use water to defrost frozen foods; thaw foods in the refridgerator overnight.
+Do not use water to defrost frozen foods; thaw foods in the refrigerator overnight.

-- Keep drinking water in the refridgerator instead of letting the faucet run until the water is cool.
+Keep drinking water in the refrigerator instead of letting the faucet run until the water is cool.

-- Wash only full loads of laundry or use the appropriate water level of load size selection on the washing machine.
+Wash only full loads of laundry or use the appropriate water level or load size selection on the washing machine.

-- Consider purchasing a high efficiency washing machine, whch can save over 50% in laundry water and energy use.
+Consider purchasing a high-efficiency washing machine, which can save over 50% in laundry water and energy use.